Gloria236/acc102-perfect-world-analysis/README.md

 The target users are paying players who spend money on in-game items, accounts, or other virtual content and care about whether their spending will continue to hold value over time.
 For these users, long-term platform stability matters because weaker financial support may reduce the likelihood of stable updates, active game ecosystems, and lasting market interest.

 ## 2. Data
-Source: WRDS / CSMAR financial master table and company table
+The data used in this project come from WRDS / CSMAR, mainly the financial master table and the company table.

+The financial master table is used to extract Perfect World’s annual financial statement data and the financial data of the refined peer group.
+The company table is used to identify Perfect World’s industry classification and to help construct a more relevant peer group.

-Accessed on: 18 April 2026
+The data were accessed on 18 April 2026.

+The key fields used in this project include:
+- revenue
+- net income
+- total assets
+- total liabilities
-Key fields: revenue, net income, total assets, total liabilities, operating cash flow
+- operating cash flow
+- company code
+- company name
+- accounting period
+- report type
+- industry classification
+-
 ## 3. Methods
 - Extract Perfect World annual financial data from WRDS/CSMAR
 - Clean the data to keep annual year-end observations only